 Amelie is my little pony girl.
 I hope one day her and Vivi will enter in proper pony shows.

 We went to one this past weekend up in Mayo and the confidence and self belief that these little kids have is amazing.
 They are so comfortable in their bodies and their ability to control an animal 10 times their size, its so great to watch.
 I seriously loved seeing all the cute little girls riding around.
-I hope Amelie and Vivi can do this one day (although the mega competitive streak came out when I proclaimed they could be like the Venus Sisters, only in pony shows, not tennis. my motto = go big or go home) They had an agricultural show there too, with cows and sheep.
+I hope Amelie and Vivi can do this one day (although the mega competitive streak came out when I proclaimed they could be like the Williams Sisters, only in pony shows, not tennis. my motto = go big or go home) They had an agricultural show there too, with cows and sheep.
 I have never experienced anything like it in my life.
 Like ever.
 Even the Dorking country show isnt really ‘country’ compared to this.
 These guys are SERIOUS about their cattle and farming.

 This big fat heifer (think thats the correct term, who knew there are multiple words for ‘cow’) was basically tied to that silver gate, which wasn’t dug in to the ground or anything.
 Im pretty sure that if he or she wanted to he/she could have just yanked it right over and ran off leaving a path of destruction in his/her wake.
 I decided after walking through pens and pens of cattle and big bulls and baby cows that I like my cows one way only and thats cooked medium-rare, with a nice sauce and a big glass of vino (sorry veggies, sorry katie)